 …this is a New Old Car.

-Welcome to New Old Cars: a car finding blog and classifieds where I share some of the lowest mileage, mint condition cars that I can find!
+Welcome to New Old Cars: a car finding blog where I share some of the lowest mileage, mint condition cars that I can find!
 I comb through hundreds of listings across the country in search of authentic, immaculate, showroom new survivors that get every enthusiast excited – and post them here!

 Having owned and sold 30 cars by age 23 and selling twice as many while in the biz, it became obvious which cars I wanted to deal with: the low mileage survivors.
 Or, as I like to call them … the new old cars.
 It came to a point where I refused to buy and sell anything less to my customers – these pristine cars were the easiest to find buyers for, and everyone was after them.
 Since then, I’ve had the itch to find the nicest, most original New Old Cars out there!

 After a decade of buying and selling vehicles of this caliber, I came up with an idea … what if I could dedicate a website purely to the exposure and preservation of these vehicles?
 A website where you can not only find them for sale, but also learn how to verify their originality and preserve their appearance for years to come?
 Fast forward to the launch of newoldcars.com, and that idea has become a reality.
 Not only do I hunt for cars advertised across the nation, but I’ll create and post classified ads for my followers who wish to sell their car as well!